archanasaxena007/Archana7classes/README.md

 TABLE OF CONTENTS:
 In this project we have used the following excel files-
-i) Batch - Consisiting of all the available batches along with batch id's ii) Subject - Consisiting of all the subject names along with subject id's iii) Student - Consisiting of all the students names along with student id's and also consisting of batch id as a FOREIGN KEY iv) Teacher - Consisiting of all the teachers names along with teacher id's and also consisting of subject id as a FOREIGN KEY
+i) Batch - Consisiting of all the available batches along with batch id's. ii) Subject - Consisiting of all the subject names along with subject id's. iii) Student - Consisiting of all the students names along with student id's and also consisting of batch id as a FOREIGN KEY. iv) Teacher - Consisiting of all the teachers names along with teacher id's and also consisting of subject id as a FOREIGN KEY.
-v) Availability - Consisiting of all the teacher names with their availability of days and timings
+v) Availability - Consisiting of all the teacher names with their availability of days and timings.

 HOW TO INSTALL AND RUN THE PROJECT?
 To run this particular project we need to install anaconda python and PostgreSQL shell.